MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-distributed-analysis.md

 ---

-# Running Distributed Analyses
+# Running distributed analyses using RevoScaleR

-This article explains how to work with output in a [distributed compute context](how-to-revoscaler-distributed-computing.md) in R Server on Hadoop or Teradata.
+The following RevoScaleR functions support parallelization.
+On a multi-core machine, the functions are multithreaded.
+On a cluster platform like Hadoop, analysis runs on all data nodes having the RevoScaleR engine.

+RevoScaleR can structure an analysis for parallel execution with no additional configuration on your part, assuming you set the [compute context](how-to-revoscaler-distributed-computing-compute-context.md).
+Setting the compute context to RxSparkConnect or RxHadoopMR tells RevoScaleR to look for data nodes.
+Using the default local compute context tells the engine to look for available processors on a multi-core machine.

+> [!Note]
+> RevoScaleR runs on R Client.
+Recall that R Client is limited to two threads for processing and in-memory datasets.
+To avoid paging data to disk, R Client is engineered to ignore the `blocksPerRead` argument, which results in all data being read into memory.
+If your datasets exceed memory, you should push the compute context to a server instance on a supported platform (Hadoop, Linux, Windows, SQL Server).

-Given a registered a distributed compute context, any of the following functions can be used to perform distributed computations:
+Given a registered a distributed compute context, the following functions can perform distributed computations:

 - `rxSummary`
 - `rxLinMod`